rednafi/rednafi.com/content/python/dependency_management_redux.md

 ## Dependency management in applications

-Whether I'm working on a large Django monolith or exposing a microservice via FastAPI or Flask, whenever I'm writing an application, I want to be able to:
+Whether I'm working on a large Django monolith or exposing a microservice via FastAPI or Flask, while packaging an application, I want to be able to:

 * Store all project metadata, linter configs, and top-level dependencies in a `pyproject.toml` file following the [PEP 621] conventions.